 Internationally renowned and Olivier Award-winning conductor Mark Wigglesworth is one of the outstanding musicians of his generation, as much at home in the opera house as the concert hall.
 Recognized for his masterly interpretations, his highly detailed performances combine a finely considered architectural structure with great sophistication and rare beauty.
 Through a broad repertoire ranging from Mozart to Boulez, he has forged enduring relationships with many orchestras and opera houses throughout the world.

-Mr. Wigglesworth has enjoyed a long relationship with English National Opera (Lady Macbeth of Mtsensk, Così fan Tutte, Falstaff, Katya Kabanova, Parsifal, The Force of Destiny, The Magic Flute, Jenůfa, Don Giovanni and Lulu), and operatic engagements elsewhere include The Royal Opera House (Die Meistersinger von Nürnberg, The Rise and Fall of Mahagonny), The Metropolitan Opera (The Marriage of Figaro) as well as at The Bavarian State Opera, Semperoper Dresden, Teatro Real, The Netherlands Opera, La Monnaie, Welsh National Opera, Glyndebourne and Opera Australia.
+Mr. Wigglesworth’s book The Silent Musician: Why Conducting Matters was published in 2018 by Faber & Faber.
+He has enjoyed a long relationship with English National Opera (Lady Macbeth of the Mtsensk District, Così fan Tutti, Falstaff, Katya Kabanova, Parsifal, Force of Destiny, Magic Flute, Jenůfa, Don Giovanni and Lulu), and operatic engagements elsewhere include The Royal Opera House, Covent Garden (Die Meistersinger von Nürnberg, Rise and Fall of Mahagonny), The Metropolitan Opera, New York (The Marriage of Figaro) as well as at The Bavarian State Opera, Semperoper Dresden, Teatro Real, The Netherlands Opera, La Monnaie, Welsh National Opera, Glyndebourne and Opera Australia.
 In 2017 he received the Oliver Award for Outstanding Achievement in Opera.

-Mr. Wigglesworth has written articles for The Guardian and The Independent, made a six-part TV series for the BBC entitled Everything to Play For and held positions as Associate Conductor of the BBC Symphony, Principal Guest Conductor of the Swedish Radio Symphony, Music Director of the BBC National Orchestra of Wales and most recently Music Director of English National Opera.
-From 2018 he will be the Principal Guest Conductor of the Adelaide Symphony.
+He has written articles for The Guardian and The Independent, made a six-part TV series for the BBC, entitled Everything to Play For, and held positions as Associate Conductor of the BBC Symphony, Principal Guest Conductor of the Swedish Radio Symphony, Music Director of the BBC National Orchestra of Wales and, most recently, Music Director of English National Opera.
+He is currently Principal Guest Conductor of the Adelaide Symphony Orchestra.